 Langkawi continued to be a haven for pirates.
 In 1946, the British fought the pirates hard and won both sea and land territory.
 Malaysia gained its independence in 1957.

 Langkawi remained a quiet island until the government decided to create a tourist resort here in the 1980s.
 Mahsuri’s seven-generation curse ended when her 7th-generation descendant was born.
 The island flourished as a tourist destination receiving over 3 million visitors a year.
 Langkawi is a duty-free island.
 Mahsuri’s great, great (etc.) grandson lives now on the island of Phuket.

 Tourists can reach the island from Kuala Kedah, Kuala Perlis or Penang by ferry.
 Budget airlines offer flights from both Kuala Lumpur and Singapore to Langkawi.

 Islands close by include Langun Island which has a fresh-water lake and south-facing sandy beaches.
-Nearby Dendang Island forms a sheltered bay which is popular with Langkawi sailing tour operators.
+Nearby, Dendang Island forms a sheltered bay that is popular with Langkawi sailing tour operators.

 You are spoilt for choice for beautiful beaches on Langkawi.
 In particular, tall coconut and casuarina trees line Pantai Cenang’s exceptional beach.
 Cenang offers long stretches of fine white sand plus restaurants or bars.
 This makes it ideal for watching the sunset.